 How Are People Exposed to These Pollutants?

 People inhale many of these pollutants in the air where they live.
-But, since these pollutants also settle into waterways, streams, rivers and lakes, people can drink them in the water or eat them in the fish from these waters.
+But, because these pollutants also settle into waterways, streams, rivers and lakes, people can drink them in the water or eat them in the fish from these waters.
 Some hazardous pollutants settle into the dirt that children play in and may put in their mouths.

 Where Do Toxic Air Pollutants Come From?

 Major sources of toxic air pollutants outdoors include emissions from coal-fired power plants, industries, and refineries, as well as from cars, trucks and buses.

 Indoor air also can contain hazardous air pollutants from sources that include tobacco smoke, building materials like asbestos, and consumer products like cleaning supplies and air fresheners.

 Find information about air toxics in your community